chetank03/gla-dpo-transformer/README.md

 ## Custom Training Data

-We experimented with a custom training setup using the [PubMedQA](https://huggingface.co/datasets/qiaojin/PubMedQA) dataset.
-We used the training split and selected only the long-answer field, excluding the question text.
+We experimented with a custom training setup using the [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset.
+We used the training split and selected only the story text, excluding any additional metadata.

-The motivation for this choice was to expose the model to medical terminology and domain-specific language, allowing us to evaluate whether the model could generate more technical and structured outputs.
+This choice was motivated by the simplicity and narrative structure of the dataset, which allowed us to evaluate the model’s ability to learn coherent storytelling and basic language patterns under limited compute.

 ## Project Structure